-PTAC's voting on proposed models varied by criterion and among PTAC members.
+PTAC's voting on proposed models varied by criterion and among Committee members.
 The 10 criteria established by the Secretary include scope, quality and cost, payment methodology, value over volume, flexibility, ability to be evaluated, integration and care coordination, patient choice, patient safety, and health information technology.
 Definitions for each criterion are available in Exhibit 2.

 Three of the Secretary's criteria were key differentiators.
-Among the 22 proposed models for which PTAC made a recommendation to the Secretary, the major differentiating criteria in PTAC voting patterns were quality and cost (N=17 met this criterion), payment methodology (N=11 met this criterion), and integration and care coordination (N=14 met this criterion).
+Among the 26 proposed models for which PTAC made an overall recommendation to the Secretary, the major differentiating criteria in PTAC voting patterns were quality and cost (N=19 were found to meet this criterion), payment methodology (N=12 were found to meet this criterion), and integration and care coordination (N=16 were found to meet this criterion).